 Hugh has had a 60-year career in social research, and was also a weekly newspaper columnist for over 25 years.
 He is currently an honorary professor in the Research School of Psychology at ANU, and a patron of the Asylum Seekers Centre.
 Among other honorary appointments, he has been deputy chairman of the Australia Council for the Arts, the inaugural chairman of the ACT government’s Community Inclusion Board and an honorary professor at Macquarie, Wollongong and Charles Sturt universities.

 Hugh is a Fellow of the Australian Psychological Society and the Royal Society of NSW.
 In recognition of his pioneering work in social research, he has been awarded honorary doctorates by Charles Sturt, Macquarie, NSW, Western Sydney and Wollongong universities.
 He was appointed an Officer of the Order of Australia in 2015.

 Dr Ursula Stephens has a long personal and professional commitment to the social services sector.
+Prior to moving to her new position in July 2021, Ursula was CEO of Catholic Social Services Australia.
 She is a passionate advocate for social inclusion and the not for profit sector, having served in the Australian Senate for twelve years, including as Parliamentary Secretary to the Prime Minister for Social Inclusion and the Voluntary Sector, negotiating the National Compact and supporting efforts from government and the sector to establish the Australian Charities and Non Profit Commission.